LeoVitale/rd-react-challenge/README.md

 - `npm run clean` will delete built resources.

-- `npm run deploy` will deploy build folder to the github.io.
+- `npm run deploy` will deploy 'build' folder to the github.io.